zoometh/thomashuet/README.md

   + professional: [https://archimede.cnrs.fr/index.php/annuaire/123-annuaire/e-h/456-thomas-huet](https://archimede.cnrs.fr/index.php/annuaire/123-annuaire/e-h/456-thomas-huet)
   + GitHub: [https://github.com/zoometh](https://github.com/zoometh)

-## Statements
+## I guess

 There is probably a natural history of human societies.
-Multiscalar, parsimonial, bottom-up, agglomerative, unsupervised and data-driven statistical approaches should be favored since we did not know, *a priori*, what aspects and at which scale (from settlement to continent) will be the positive results.
-By nature, the data on past societies are multi-dimensional, come from different scales (quantitative, ordinal, categorical, etc.) and change of scales.
-Multifactorial analysis will permit to enlighten pattern in the datasets.
-The clustering process, adjusted to the granularity of the analysis, will reduce the variability of distributions by distinguishing different clusters.
+Adolphe Quetelet's statistical observations of the oscillations around the mean value -- and his concept of "average man" (*homme moyen*) -- show that parsimonial, multiscalar, bottom-up and agglomerative are suitable methods to describe data and datasets.
+Multifactorial, unsupervised and data-driven analysis are favored since we did not know, *a priori*, what aspects and at which scale (from the settlement to the continent) will give the positive results.
 The archaeological investigation can be divided into:

 * 'What' (culture) participate to the processes
 * 'Where' (geography) did these processes occurred